Pathways to Care

 Speech and language therapists support people with communication and swallowing.
 Speech and language therapists:

-- Help the person to express their wishes and to continue to make decisions for themselves.
+- Help the person express their wishes and continue making decisions for themselves.

 - Support communication skills to improve quality of life.

 - Manage difficulties with eating, drinking and swallowing.

 Dietitians support people with nutrition and diet.
 They: